For Fuel and Food

 Food and Fuel

-Giraffe Bioenergy’s model avoids the pitfalls of this discourse by design.
-We use a non-staple crop (for Kenya) on marginal land, increase agricultural productivity through better inputs and training, and raise rural incomes so households can afford better food.
+Giraffe Bioenergy is built so the trade-off never appears.
+We grow a non-staple crop on marginal land, raise productivity with better inputs and training, and lift rural incomes so families can afford better food while the country fuels itself.

 This is not a compromise.
 It is a new paradigm.